gillisda/gillisda.github.io/smith-test.md

 **1.What will this print?**

 It is probably intended to demonstrate that the scope of the inner function "this" does not include "foo", whereas using the var self allows access to the outer vars.
 However it will only execute the outer function and will print:

          outer func: this.foo = bar

          outer func: self.foo = bar

 **2.What bugs do you see?**

-It was probably intended to execute the inner function as an iife, therefore it should be writen as to cause immediate execution as follows:
+It was probably intended to immediately invoke the inner function, therefore it should be writen as to cause immediate execution as follows:

 ```javascript
       (function() {